nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Deleting a task: `delete <task number>`
-Description: delete a task from the task list.
+Delete a task from the task list.<br>
 Examples:
 ```
 delete 1